nextflow-io/nextflow/docs/workflow.md

 }
 ```

-Processes and workflows have a few extra rules around how they are called:
+Processes and workflows have a few extra rules for how they can be called:

 - Processes and workflows can only be called by workflows